thuduc/boom-cpp-microservices-refactoring/README.md

-# Proof-of-concept: C++ to Python migration using Claude Code
-BOOM (C++ library for Bayesian modeling) source repo is located at https://github.com/steve-the-bayesian/BOOM

-This POC is to evaluate Claude Code (an agentic coding tool from Anthropic: https://www.anthropic.com/claude-code) for its ability to convert a modeling library written in C++ to Python.
+## GenAI Proof of Concept: refactor existing C++ codebase into microservices

+The purpose of this proof of concept is to find out if an LLM can take an existing complex codebase and refactor it into microservices.
+The codebase we will be using is the BOOM C++ library for Bayesian modeling: https://github.com/steve-the-bayesian/BOOM

+### LLM & AI Tool
+* LLM used: Claude Opus 4 (best coding LLM) - https://www.anthropic.com/claude/opus
+* AI tool used: Claude Code (best coding CLI due to its integration with Clause 4 LLMs) - https://www.anthropic.com/claude-code

-#### Conversion Process:
+### Conversion Process:
-* Step 1 - use a reasoning LLM that's able to analyze an existing code repository, then put together a comprehensive migration plan for converting the entire project's codebase from C++ to Python.
-We used Anthropic's Claude Opus 4 LLM for our reasoning LLM.
-We chose Opus 4 over OpenAI's ChatGPT o3 (advanded reasoning) and Google Gemini 2.5 Pro (reasoning) due to its advanced ability to analyze code.
+* Step 1 - use Claude Code (together with Opus 4 LLM) to analyze an existing project's codebase, then ask it to put together a comprehensive refactoring plan to refactor into microservices.
+* Step 2 - developer verifies the refactoring plan and modifies the plan as needed.
+Developer could use Claude Code and iterate through this process.
+UI mocks could be provided, if we need the UI to look a certain way.
-* Step 2 - use this migration plan (see migration_plan.md) with Claude Code (together with Claude Opus 4 LLM, known as the most advanded model for agentic coding tasks) to implement all tasks in all phases defined in the migration plan.
-The migration plan includes requirements for comprehensive code coverage via unit and integration testing.
+* Step 3 - use this refactoring plan (see [MICROSERVICES_REFACTORING_PLAN.md](MICROSERVICES_REFACTORING_PLAN.md)) in Claude Code (together with Claude Opus 4 LLM) to implement all phases in the plan.

-The conversion took Claude Code over 4 hours to complete.
-This includes the successful passing of all unit and integration tests.
-See boom_py/TEST_SUMMARY.md for details.
-The converted python codebase resides under boom_py folder.

-## Running the code
-See boom_py/README.md
+### Conversion Results
+* The refactoring effort took Claude Code about 5 hours to complete
+* The original codebase was refactored into 10 microservices, each with its own Dockerfile.
+These 10 microservices reside under microservices/ folder.

+  1. ✅ rng-service (Random Number Generation)
+  2. ✅ linalg-service (Linear Algebra)
+  3. ✅ optimization-service
+  4. ✅ mcmc-service (MCMC Sampling)
+  5. ✅ statistical-models-service
+  6. ✅ glm-service (GLM)
+  7. ✅ time-series-service
+  8. ✅ mixture-models-service
+  9. ✅ special-functions-service
+  10. ✅ statistical-utilities-service

+## All prompts issued to Claude Code
+The complete list of prompts issued to Clause Code is listed below (note that due to complexity of the codebase, we converted 2 services at a time.
+This allowed us to stop and evaludated the services before continuing the):

+> we're planning to refactor the existing codebase into modular microservices.
+Each microservice will be dockerized and run in its own container.
+Each microservice will exist in a separate git repo.
+You're an expert in microservices architecture, come up with a design and a plan on how to refactor the current codebase to support this effort.
+Save this plan under MICROSERVICES_REFACTORING_PLAN.md

+> Go ahead and implement the first 2 microservices in @MICROSERVICES_REFACTORING_PLAN.md .
+Put all microservices git repos under microservices directory.
+Make sure each microsservice has sufficient unit test coverage.

+> Implement the next 2 microservices

+> Implement the next 2 microservices

+> Implement the next 2 microservices

+> Implement the last 2 microservices